marl1m/TextMining/README.md

 1. Genre Identification:
 - Build a classification model to predict the genre of a song based on its lyrics.
 - Utilize machine learning techniques and a dataset containing song lyrics and corresponding genres.
+- Evaluate and optimize model performance through a [Kaggle competition](https://www.kaggle.com/competitions/decoding-emotion-from-music), aiming to achieve the highest accuracy in genre identification.

 2. Sentiment Analysis:
 - Explore emotional undertones within song lyrics to decipher the emotional essence of each genre.